lv487nodejs/NChoice_admin/README.md

 4.2.
 Before running the project, make sure that you downloaded all dependencies.

 4.2.1.
-Run "npm install" at nchoise_admin folder to download dependencies for backend.

-4.2.2.
 Run "npm install" at nchoise_admin/admin folder to download dependencies for admin portal.

 4.3.
-Run "npm start" at nchoise_admin folder to run backend of the aplication.
+Run "npm start" at nchoise_admin/admin folder to run admin portal aplication at http://localhost:3000/.

 4.4.
-Run "npm start" at nchoise_admin/admin folder to run admin portal aplication at http://localhost:3000/.

-4.5.
 Run "npm run cypress" at nchoise_admin/admin folder to run end-to-end tests.

 # 5. Project Deploy